gruns/blagoblag/content/blog/2014/sep/21/west-wing-revisited.rst

 hired by a Democratic senator; in real life I highly doubt this would be newsworthy or noted by the general population.

-Finally, 1200 Cubans on leave Havana on rafts headed for Florida.
+Finally, 1200 Cubans leave Havana on rafts headed for Florida.
 About half are turned back by weather, and of the remaining half, many perished, and about 200 make it to Florida.
 This plot line isn't discussed any further, I suspect in real life the White House would receive flak from both sides: for not helping the refuges, and for allowing "illegal immigrants" entry to the US.

 All in all, I suspect this episode captures what will be a regular theme: public conflicts are resolved with private meetings, and so the plot line, for